 Email firstname.lastname@example.org if you have any questions about upcoming events.

-Funding for this session is provided in part by the Great Lakes Fishery Trust, Michigan Invasive Species Grant Program, Au Sable River Watershed Committee and the U.S. Forest Service.
+Support for this event is provided in part by the Michigan Invasive Species Grant Program.